Enumerated Numberized Column

 One fact table usually corresponds to multiple dimension tables.
 Storing all dimension attributes in the dimension table relieves the fact table of storing a large number of descriptive fields redundantly, bringing higher storage efficiency and, based on standardized dimension table association structure and index optimization, further booting multidimensional query performance.

-Take enumerated column GENDER in source table EMPLOYEE.
-Its values are either F or M. Now let’s look at how to generate the numberized table for the column using Create Enumerated Numberized Column:
+Take enumerated column DEPT in source table EMPLOYEE.
+Now let’s look at how to generate the numberized table for the column using Create Enumerated Numberized Column:

 Select Employee as the data source, click Create Enumerated Numberized Column button to perform the following setup:

-Name: Set the numberized table name as EMPLOYEE_GENDER.
+Name: Set the numberized table name as EMPLOYEE_DEPT.

 Export to Directory: A namesake BTX file will be generated by exporting the numberized table generated through Create Enumerated Numberized Column.
 The directory to which data is exported is an ETL data path.

-Index Column Name: Specify name for the Index Column of the numberized table (like gender_id here).
+Index Column Name: Specify name for the Index Column of the numberized table (like deptID here).
 The option is optional; by default, use record number as the index for computation.

-Value Column Name: Specify name of Value Column (here is gender), whose values of are unique values in the enumerated column coming from the source table.
+Value Column Name: Specify name of Value Column (here is dept), whose values of are unique values in the enumerated column coming from the source table.

 Enumerated Column: Select and enumerate one or more fields of the source table.
 Double-click a field name under the source table in the left part to automatically display the field under Enumerated Column in the form of source table name_field name.

-Click OK and numberized table EMPLOYEE_GENDER is generated:
+Click OK and numberized table EMPLOYEE_DEPT is generated:

-In the newly-generated numberized table, values of column gender_id are continuous integers starting from 1 in the form of [1,2], which correspond to gender values [F,M].
+In the newly-generated numberized table, values of column deptID are continuous integers starting from 1, and dept values are a sequence consisting of distinct EMPLOYEE’s DEPT field values. .